microsoft/azuredatastudio-mysql/README.md

 ## Offline Installation

-The extension will download and install a required OSSDB Tools Service package during activation.
+The extension will download and install a required MySQL Tools Service package during activation.
 For machines with no Internet access, you can still use the extension by choosing the
 `Install from VSIX...` option in the Extension view and installing a bundled release from our [Releases] page.
 Each operating system has a .vsix file with the required service included.
 Pick the file for your OS, download and install to get started.
 We recommend you choose a full release and ignore any alpha or beta releases as these are our daily builds used in testing.